rubencardenes/raspberry-pi-remote-car/README.md

 source venv/bin/activate
 python run_server.py --mode manual
 ```
-In this case, I suppose you have a PS4 controller connected via USB to the PC
+In this case, you have to have a PS4 controller connected via USB to the PC

 2. In the Raspberry PI: